ialbert/biostar-central/docs/engine-concepts.md

 Moderator permissions are site wide and specify the right to approve modifications to recipes.
 Because recipes execute arbitrary code only approved recipes may be executed.

+### Recipe diffs

+Whenever a recipe changes it creates a "diff" (difference).
+The recipe will not be executable until a moderator reviews and accepts the diff.

+### User types

+Users may fall in different categories: VISITOR, RESEARCHER, MODERATOR etc.

+Not all user types have access to all functionality.
+For example a VISITOR may see projects but not execute recipes.